-It is not required to alter an employee's working conditions or, hours of work or, suspend her from work until she notifies her manager in writing that she is pregnant, has given birth within the previous six months or is breastfeeding.
+8.1 It is not required to alter an employee's working conditions, or hours of work, or suspend her from work, until she notifies her manager in writing that she is pregnant, has given birth within the previous six months or is breastfeeding.
 Additionally, the amended working conditions do not have to be maintained if the employee fails to produce a medical certificate confirming her pregnancy in writing within a reasonable time if requested to do so.
 The exemption also applies once it is known that the employee is no longer a new or expectant mother or it cannot be established whether she remains so.
-However, there is a general duty under the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999, as amended, to take steps to protect the health and safety of a new and expectant mother, even if she has not given written notification of her condition.
+However, there is a general duty under the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations to take steps to protect the health and safety of a new and expectant mother, even if she has not given written notification of her condition.

-7. RECORDS
+9. RECORDS

-The following records must be kept:

-- significant findings of all risk assessments required by the Management of Health and Safety at Work Regulations 1999, as amended, especially any relating to new or expectant mothers - control measures determined and/or implemented in response to the risk assessment - medical certificates suspending new or expectant mothers from night work - any notifications of pregnancy from an employee - any relevant health records and/or information - details relating to any exposures to hazardous substances - any restrictions or prohibitions placed on the employment of employees in certain work.
+- 9.1 The following records must be kept: - significant findings of all risk assessments required by the Management of Health and Safety at Work Regulations relating to new or expectant mothers; - control measures determined and/or implemented in response to the risk assessment; - medical certificates suspending new or expectant mothers from night work; - any notifications of pregnancy from an employee; - any relevant health records and/or information; - details relating to any exposures to hazardous substances; - any restrictions or prohibitions placed on the employment of employees in certain work.

-8. OTHER CONSIDERATIONS
+10. OTHER CONSIDERATIONS

-Managers should ensure that:
+- 10.1 Managers should ensure that: - suitable rest facilities are provided for pregnant women and those who are breastfeeding;

-- suitable rest facilities are provided for pregnant women and those who are breastfeeding - rest facilities should be situated near toilets and include somewhere comfortable for her to lie down.
+• rest facilities should be situated near toilets and include, where necessary, the facility to lie down.